Selling digital products can be challenging, but not if you’ve got the right digital product sales funnel!

 Then, there’s either a sales page with a sales video:

 Or, a webinar registration page:

-And, each of those sales pieces are backed up by some solid email marketing automation…
+And, each of those sales pieces is backed up by some solid email marketing automation…

 If you ask for the sale too early, your conversions are going to be terrible.
 If you wait too long, your prospects won’t be as engaged as they should be…

-So, what we do with our clients is create sales funnels that capitalize on buyers who are ready to take action immediately AND buyers who still need some warming up!
+So, what we do with our clients is create done for you sales funnels that capitalize on buyers who are ready to take action immediately AND buyers who still need some warming up!

 That way, you get the fast revenue that you need to re-invest in growing your business while also growing a tribe and loyal base of customers that will buy from you for months and years…

-Regardless of what you sell, writing email marketing copy is easy with Scriptly’s Autoresponder Engine.
+Regardless of what you sell, writing an email marketing copy is easy with Scriptly’s Autoresponder Engine.

 You’re able to craft your emails quickly, always catering to the individual subscribers in the different segments of your email list.

 Now, let’s dig into the email sequences that’ll help you dial in your marketing…